 - too high: 2.62 or above

-Check out our cholesterol units calculator to understand fully the conversion between mmol/L and mg/dL.
+Check out our cholesterol units calculator to fully understand the conversion between mmol/L and mg/dL units.

-- Total cholesterol/HDL (TC/HDL) ratio is found by dividing the total cholesterol level by the HDL level.
-It is considered the worst of these three indicators - the American Heart Association does not recommend using it for diagnosis.
+- Total cholesterol HDL (TC HDL) ratio is found by dividing the total cholesterol level by the HDL level.
+Cholesterol HDL ratio is considered the worst of these three indicators - the American Heart Association does not recommend using it for diagnosis.
 Still, you can look at this number to get a general idea of your health condition.